My dogs love bone broth. It’s great for puppies of all ages. Healthy, hearty and packed full of goodness!

 Tips To Give Your Bone Broth A Boost;

-2 – You can do this with bones from your roast dinner, be they beef, lamb, chicken or anything else.
+You can do this with bones from your roast dinner, be they beef, lamb, chicken or anything else.
+Like in the video above!
+Cooked bones are totally safe if you’ve let them simmer through.
+Bones only splinter if they’re dry.

-4 – You can also include all sorts of other vegetables!
-Nettle, alfalfa, spinach, kale or any veg going spare in the fridge – even my green-food-averse boy will eat it when it’s been stewed for that long.
+You can also include all sorts of other vegetables!
+Nettle, alfalfa, spinach, kale or any veg going spare in the fridge – even my green-food-averse boy, Indie, will eat it when it’s been stewed for that long.

-5 – In the summer, you can put it in ice cube trays and freeze them for gravy-pops!
+In the summer, you can put it in ice cube trays and freeze them for gravy-pops!
+These are so tasty for your woof that they’re going to love this as a quick, cooling treat.

 I’m not suggesting this will fix all ails and that you shouldn’t go to the vets – but think of this as super food for your dog!
 To give them all the goodness that they need to get their tummy back on track.